-- 1) Discuss the matter of appeal with the instructor. - 2) Discuss the matter of appeal with the Program Director of the course. - 3) Discuss the matter of appeal with the Vice President of Academic Affairs (VPAA).
+1) Discuss the matter of appeal with the instructor.

+2) Discuss the matter of appeal with the Program Director of the course.

+3) Discuss the matter of appeal with the Vice President for Academic Affairs (VPAA).

-4) If the matter of appeal is then not resolved, submit a written appeal (forms are available in the Academic Affairs Office, Walsh 118) to the Graduate Student Policies Committee.
+4) If the matter of appeal is then not resolved, submit a written appeal (forms are available in the Academic Affairs Office, Walsh 118 or on myCSM, Resources, Division of Academic Affairs, Academic Forms) to the Graduate Student Policies Committee.